 In these early days and the weeks that follow, you may feel self-conscious about your healing scalp.
 This is perfectly natural and many people grow their existing hair longer around the transplant site to cover it up.

-A carefully styled fringe or combover can help you keep your new transplant under wraps, although you’ll need to wait 3-4 weeks to start styling your locks again.
+A carefully styled fringe or combover can help you keep your new transplant under wraps, although you’ll need to wait 3-4 weeks to start styling your hair properly again.
 You won’t be allowed to wear a hat immediately, but you can start to wear a loose hat when out and about after the first 10 days.

 Six months after your hair transplant, it shouldn’t be obvious that you’ve had surgery.
 Any hair transplant redness will be long gone by now, as this usually fades within the first couple of weeks.